Luís Rocha (footballer, born 1986): Dinamo Minsk

+Second-tier regular

 At the end of January 2019, Rocha reached a mutual agreement to end his time in Minsk, and he returned to his country's second tier on a 21/2-year deal at F.C.
 Famalicão.
 Having contributed ten games and two goals to their promotion as runners-up, he remained at that level by being loaned to S.C.
 Farense in August.

 On 5 June 2020, after a second consecutive promotion, Rocha moved to G.D.
 Chaves.
-He scored five goals in his first season with the Trás-os-Montes club, starting with the opener on 15 October as his team began the campaign with a 4–0 victory at Feirense on 15 October; on 24 January 2021 he netted both goals of a 2–1 home win over F.C.
+He scored five goals in his first season with the Trás-os-Montes club, starting with the opener on 15 October as his team began the campaign with a 4–0 victory at Feirense; on 24 January 2021 he netted both goals of a 2–1 home win over F.C.
 Arouca.

 Having won another promotion, Rocha again opted to remain in the second tier in June 2022, signing for newly relegated Moreirense F.C. on a one-year deal.
+He won the league in the ensuing season, scoring one goal to open a 3–1 home defeat of F.C.
+Penafiel on 10 March 2023.

+Rocha also achieved promotion as champion in the 2023–24 campaign, with C.D.
+Santa Clara.